edf-hpc/puppet-hpc/puppet-config/modules/gpfs/README.md

 ## Limitations

-This module is mainly tested on Debian, except for the server class that should be used on RHEL.
+This module is mainly tested on Debian.

 ## Development